PepeAlex/BUPA_Liver_Disorders/README.md

       print(BUPA)

-> Below I wrote some Python Script about BUPA Liver Dataset in brief:
+> Below, I wrote some Python Script about the BUPA Liver Dataset.
+In brief:

       # extracting BUPA data and adding names to it.
       names = ['MCV','ALKPHOS','SGPT','SGOT','GAMMAGT','Drinks Numbers','Field']